-- Ongoing training, targeted programming and formal evaluation of effectiveness of programs designed to strengthen student safety and positive school culture while reducing discipline challenges and bullying. - Conduct planning and preparation to implement a threat assessment model. - Conduct a thorough review of the District's Comprehensive Guidance Plan and make adjustments where appropriate. - Engage teachers at all levels in ongoing training related to effective positive behavioral supports as well as increasing awareness of mental health issues among school aged youth.

-- Review and improve suicide prevention and response protocols; provide accompanying training for students and staff, and begin community education. - Engage teachers at all levels in training to learn strategies to promote a positive classroom culture, personal connectedness and social emotional learning. - Begin training targeted staff in trauma informed schools approaches/philosophy and other related evidenced based models.
+- Ongoing training, targeted programming and formal evaluation of effectiveness of programs designed to strengthen student safety and positive school culture while reducing discipline challenges and bullying. - Conduct planning and preparation to implement a threat assessment model. - Conduct a thorough review of the District's Comprehensive Guidance Plan and make adjustments where appropriate. - Engage teachers at all levels in ongoing training related to effective positive behavioral supports as well as increasing awareness of mental health issues among school aged youth. - Review and improve suicide prevention and response protocols; provide accompanying training for students and staff, and begin community education. - Engage teachers at all levels in training to learn strategies to promote a positive classroom culture, personal connectedness and social emotional learning. - Begin training targeted staff in trauma informed schools approaches/philosophy and other related evidenced based models. - Outline the procedures and systems by which all students with significant cognitive or sensory impairments are instructed, prepared and (if needed) for emergency situations.

-- Begin initial implementation of threat assessment model. - Fully implement the updated Comprehensive Guidance Plan, incorporating age-appropriate key social-emotional learning education at all levels. - Expand on employee knowledge and skills related to positive behavioral supports and restructure as needed the systems, processes and staffing patterns that are in place to address student needs more effectively and efficiently. - Continue to enhance and expand training regarding suicide prevention and suicide related response protocols to families and the community. - Expand training regarding classroom culture and connectedness to all instructional staff; incorporate basic training/information into induction programs.
+- Begin initial implementation of threat assessment model. - Fully implement the updated Comprehensive Guidance Plan, incorporating age-appropriate key social-emotional learning education at all levels.

+- Expand on employee knowledge and skills related to positive behavioral supports and restructure as needed the systems, processes and staffing patterns that are in place to address student needs more effectively and efficiently. - Continue to enhance and expand training regarding suicide prevention and suicide related response protocols to families and the community. - Expand training regarding classroom culture and connectedness to all instructional staff; incorporate basic training/information into induction programs.
-Continue full and consistent implementation of threat assessment model and recommend adjustments where needed.

-- Continue consistent implementation of Comprehensive Guidance Plan and make adjustments where needed. - Full and consistent implementation of selected strategies to improve classroom culture and connectedness at all levels by all instructional staff (ex.
+- Continue full and consistent implementation of threat assessment model and recommend adjustments where needed. - Continue consistent implementation of Comprehensive Guidance Plan and make adjustments where needed. - Full and consistent implementation of selected strategies to improve classroom culture and connectedness at all levels by all instructional staff (ex.
 Responsive Classroom, other).